-As soon as practicable after we elect to be a BDC, we intend to elect to be treated and to qualify each year thereafter as a RIC.
+As soon as practicable, we intend to elect to be treated and to qualify each year thereafter as a RIC.
 As a RIC, we generally will not have to pay corporate-level U.S. federal income taxes on any ordinary income or capital gains that we distribute to the Shareholders as dividends.
 To qualify as a RIC, we must, among other things, meet certain source-of-income and asset diversification requirements (as described below).
 In addition, in order to obtain RIC tax benefits, we must distribute to our Shareholders, for each taxable year, at least 90% of our "investment company taxable income," which is generally our ordinary income plus the excess of realized net short-term capital gains over realized net long-term capital losses (the "Annual Distribution Requirement").